 Cover with thick black plastic sheeting for at least 6 months.
 The worms will break down the manure for you.

 If you’re using horse manure this won’t always get rid of the weed seeds.
 Once you’re ready to plant in your bed, cover it with a thick layer of compost and mulch.
-This will help to stop the seeds germinating.
+This will help to stop the seeds from germinating.

 What animal manure to use?